- Latin America

 Traffic: Going along with pollution, traffic is the main culprit.
 More cars and motorbikes are on the roads everyday in Hanoi clogging the narrow streets and wide boulevards.
 Let me tell you, there is not much worse than being stuck in gridlock traffic in the middle of July on a 110 degree day with a feel of 130 degrees and stuck behind the palpable black exhaust of a city bus.

 Getting Over-Charged as a Foreigner: It’s just something that is going to happen all throughout Vietnam (and many other places as well).
 Learning the exact prices of items and learning the numbers in Vietnamese will really increase your bargaining skills.

-Abby has never been one to sit still - If she isn’t traveling you can find her working several odd jobs to feed her traveling funds.
+Abby has never been one to sit still - if she isn’t traveling you can find her working several odd jobs to feed her traveling funds.
 Abby really wanted to move somewhere she didn’t know much about, so decided she was going to land in Ho Chi Minh City and work her way north and stay where ever was the best fit.
-She hit it off with Hanoi right away and decided it was a good city to start her new teaching adventure.
+She hit it off with Hanoi right away and decided it was a good city to start her teaching English abroad adventure.

 Want to Learn More About Teaching English Abroad?